Territories of the United States

 Territories of the United States are subnational geographical and political areas governed as administrative divisions and dependent territories under the sovereignty of the United States.
-Despite all being subject to the constitutional and territorial jurisdiction of the U.S. federal government, territories differ from states and Indian reservations in that they are not inherently sovereign.
+Although all are subject to the constitutional and territorial jurisdiction of the U.S. federal government, territories differ from states and Indian reservations in that they are not inherently sovereign.
 (Note: According to the 2016 Supreme Court ruling Puerto Rico v.
 Sanchez Valle, territories do not have separate sovereignty.)
 While states have dual sovereignty and Native American tribes have tribal sovereignty in relation to the federal government, the self-governing powers of territories ultimately derive from the U.S. Congress, as per the Territorial Clause in Article IV of the U.S. Constitution.
-Territories are classified as "organized" or "unorganized" depending on whether they operate under an organic act, and "incorporated" or "unincorporated" depending on whether the U.S. Constitution applies fully or partially to them.
+Territories are classified as "organized" or "unorganized" depending on whether they have government powers under an organic act, and "incorporated" or "unincorporated" depending on whether the U.S. Constitution applies fully or partially to them.
 As areas belonging to, but not integral parts of, the U.S., territories are their own distinct nations centered around a collective identity based on their land, history, ethnicity, culture, and language.
 (Note: Attributed to multiple sources:)

 All territories of the U.S. are insular areas.
 The U.S. has sovereignty over three archipelagos or islands in the Caribbean Sea and eleven in the Pacific Ocean.
 (Note: Two additional territories (Bajo Nuevo Bank and Serranilla Bank) are claimed by the United States but administered by Colombia—if these two territories are counted, the total number of U.S. territories is sixteen.)
 (Note: The U.S. General Accounting Office reports, "Some residents of the Stewart Islands in the Solomon Islands group [ Sikaiana ] ... claim that they are native Hawaiians and U.S. citizens. ...
 They base their claim on the assertion that the Stewart Islands were ceded to King Kamehameha IV and accepted by him as part of the Kingdom of Hawaii in 1856 and, thus, were part of the Republic of Hawaii (which was declared in 1893) when it was annexed to the United States by law in 1898."
 However, Sikaiana was not included within "Hawaii and its dependencies".)
-Five territories (American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the United States Virgin Islands) are permanently inhabited, unincorporated territories; the other nine are small islands, atolls, and reefs with no native (or permanent) population.
+Five territories (American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the United States Virgin Islands) are permanently inhabited, unincorporated territories; the other nine, known as the United States Minor Outlying Islands, are small islands, atolls, and reefs with no native (or permanent) population.
 Of the 14, only one is classified as an incorporated territory (Palmyra Atoll).
 Two additional territories (Bajo Nuevo Bank and Serranilla Bank) are claimed by the U.S. but administered by Colombia.
 Historically, territories were created to administer newly acquired land, and most eventually attained statehood.
 The most recent territory to become a U.S. state was Hawaii on August 21, 1959.